Do vaccine makers promote data and research which casts negative spotlight onto their product?

 ...An editorial in the Canadian Medical Association Journal in 2004 noted that Cochrane reviews appear to be more updated and of better quality than other reviews and due to their standardized methodologies, was "the best single resource for methodologic research and for developing the science of meta-epidemiology.

-I say they were a highly respected group of independent scientific researchers, because recently, changes have been made that appear to be altering that structure.
+When first introducing them, I said they were a highly respected group of independent scientific researchers.
+Unfortunately, recent changes appear to be altering their practices, and the founding scientist is now speaking out against the organization.
 However, the Cochrane study that I'm going to direct your attention to here for this article discussion, was completed at a time when Cochrane was a respected and trusted organization.
-Cochrane has done a number of reviews on influenza vaccine clinical trials.
 Below, I provide several excerpts from one of their reviews titled, Vaccines for preventing influenza in healthy adults.
 This 2014 review states (emphasis mine):

 The evidence is current to May 2013.
 In this update, 90 reports of 116 studies compared the effect of influenza vaccine with placebo or no intervention.
 Sixty-nine reports were clinical trials (over 70,000 people), 27 were comparative cohort studies (about eight million people) and 20 were case-control studies (nearly 25,000 people).
 Of the 116 studies, 23 (three case-control and 20 cohort studies) were performed during pregnancy (about 1.6 million mother-child couples)...